aravindmanoharan/Self-Driving-Car-V1/README.md

 ## Training the model

 The model achieves good results by just training the model for 5 epoch.
 We use mean squared error as our cost function.
 The model is trained on 80% of the data and the mean square error for the test data is 0.8%.
-Let's see how it performs on our dataset.
+Let's see how it performs on our dataset (The output shown below is an edited GIF with more number of frames per second).

 ![](demo.gif)